 Since January 2010, Bangladeshi teachers have been trained as German teachers under Germany’s Schools: Partners for the Future initiative (PASCH).
 German instruction has been integrated into the curricula at all five partner schools in Bangladesh and a large number of students have now had their proficiency in German certified.

 To promote academic exchange between Germany and Bangladesh, the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and other organisations every year award numerous scholarships to Bangladeshi students and young scientists and academics.
 The DAAD Information Point provides advice on scholarships and studying in Germany.
 Many Bangladeshi scientists, academics and students have already received part of their training in Germany and more than 250 of them are members of alumni associations and users of the Alumniportal Deutschland network.

 For several years now, there has been a steady increase in the number of Bangladeshi students applying to study in Germany.
-Approximately 2500 Bangladeshi students are currently enrolled in German higher education institutions.
+Nearly 3000 Bangladeshi students are currently enrolled in German higher education institutions.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.